Kashinoga/hello-comma-website/content/project-eyes-only/_index.md

 ---

 {{% callout note %}}
-This project is a work in progress and is constantly changing.
+This project is in early development and is constantly changing.
 {{% /callout %}}

 ## Purpose